Adolf Hitler: Rearmament and new alliances

 Germany withdrew from the League of Nations and the World Disarmament Conference in October 1933.
 In January 1935, over 90 per cent of the people of the Saarland, then under League of Nations administration, voted to unite with Germany.
-That March, Hitler announced an expansion of the Wehrmacht to 600,000 memberssix times the number permitted by the Versailles Treatyincluding development of an air force (Luftwaffe) and an increase in the size of the navy (Kriegsmarine).
-Britain, France, Italy, and the League of Nations condemned these violations of the Treaty, but did nothing to stop it.
-The Anglo-German Naval Agreement (AGNA) of 18 June allowed German tonnage to increase to 35 per cent of that of the British navy.
+That March, Hitler announced an expansion of the Wehrmacht to 600,000 members—six times the number permitted by the Versailles Treaty—including development of an air force (Luftwaffe) and an increase in the size of the navy (Kriegsmarine).
+Britain, France, Italy, and the League of Nations condemned these violations of the Treaty but did nothing to stop it.
+The Anglo-German Naval Agreement (AGNA) of 18 June allowed German tonnage to increase to 35 per cent of that of the Royal Navy.
 Hitler called the signing of the AGNA "the happiest day of his life", believing that the agreement marked the beginning of the Anglo-German alliance he had predicted in Mein Kampf.
 France and Italy were not consulted before the signing, directly undermining the League of Nations and setting the Treaty of Versailles on the path towards irrelevance.

 Germany reoccupied the demilitarised zone in the Rhineland in March 1936, in violation of the Versailles Treaty.
-Hitler also sent troops to Spain to support General Franco during the Spanish Civil War after receiving an appeal for help in July 1936.
+Hitler also sent troops to Spain to support Francisco Franco and his Nationalist faction during the Spanish Civil War after receiving an appeal for help in July 1936.
 At the same time, Hitler continued his efforts to create an Anglo-German alliance.
 In August 1936, in response to a growing economic crisis caused by his rearmament efforts, Hitler ordered Göring to implement a Four Year Plan to prepare Germany for war within the next four years.
-The plan envisaged an all-out struggle between "Judeo-Bolshevism" and German Nazism, which in Hitler's view required a committed effort of rearmament regardless of the economic costs.
+The plan envisaged an all-out struggle between "Judaeo-Bolshevism" and German Nazism, which in Hitler's view required a committed effort of rearmament regardless of the economic costs.